adburg/Oblig3_Dat153/README.md

 ## Test Cases

 **MainActivityTest**
-tests that the button for navigating to GalleryActivity is triggered on click and that the Activity is launched.
+- Tests that the main activity renders.
+Tests that hitting the button with the label Gallery, launches the GalleryActivity.
+- Expected result: The application hits the button "Gallery" and launches a new Activity.
+- The test is implemented in MainActivityTest.java

 <img src="./images/MainActivityTest.png" />

 <br />

 **GalleryActivityTest**
-tests adding a image, validating that the image is added to the UI, then deletes it and validates the UI again.
+- The test launches the GalleryActivity, then tries to upload an image with our imagepicker by using a intent stub.
+Then the test will try to get this item from the UI, validating that the image was added.
+- Further, the test will delete the image the test just added, and then validate that the image is removed from the UI.
+- We manually add the name for the image in the test, because espresso needs more implementation for accessing alerts.
+- Expected result: The application adds a new image entry, and then deletes it successfully.
+- The test is implemented in GalleryActivityTest.java

 <img src="./images/GalleryActivityTest.png" />

 <br />

 **QuizActivityTest**
-tests that clicking on a button gives the correct score by matching the score on the screen.
+- The test launches the QuizActivity, then submits the correct answer to the first quiestion in the quiz.
+Then validates that the score was updated correctly by pattern matching the score in our toast message.
+After this, it submits a wrong answer and validates the score again.
+- Expected result: The application starts a quiz, then submits a correct answer then a wrong one, and the score is updated accordingly.
+- The test is implemented in QuizActivityTets.java

 <img src="./images/QuizActivityTest.png" />